rocketpowerkille/PClub_Secretary_Task2/README.md

 ran '/bin/vim' but there were font issues or something(as per gpt), so doing :!sh did not work.

+wasted a lot of time on vim and realized there was no point.

 force exited from the vim.

 ran 'sudo vim -c "!sh"' trying to gain the root access.